DanielShamir93/keys-to-password-npm-package/README.md

 ## New features in progress

-### - Get generated password strength.
+### Get generated password strength.
-  Calculation parameters:
+  Calculation parameters which are taking into account:
   * Password's length.
   * Password's characters types.
   * Password Contains words from the dictionary.